okichi27/microcontroller32/README.md

 10. ** ** - ;
 11. ** ** - ;

+> [!NOTE]
-To view a specific project, enter the branch with the name of the project and continue reading it.
+> To view a specific project, enter the branch with the name of the project and continue reading it.

 # stm32 (in Ukrainian)